iterative/dvc.org/static/docs/get-started/example-pipeline.md

 can predict a post that is about the Python language by tagging it `python`.
 This is a short version of the [Tutorial](/doc/tutorial).

-In this example, we will focus on building a simple pipeline that takes an archive with StackOverflow posts and trains the prediction model and saves it as an output.
+In this example, we will focus on building a simple ML pipeline that takes an archive with StackOverflow posts and trains the prediction model and saves it as an output.
 Check [get started](/doc/get-started) to see links to other examples, tutorials, use cases if you want to cover other aspects of the DVC.
 The pipeline